GilOliveira/schemadotorg/modules/schemadotorg_layout_paragraphs/README.md

   module is enabled.
 - Enables 'style_options' for all paragraph types used in layout paragraphs.
 - Customizes Quotation, Statement, Header, and ItemList paragraph output.
+- Automatically adds types to the paragraph node's target bundles.

 Requirements
 ------------